CJMUK/CJMUK.github.io/README.md

     - The Code Institute course materials provided essential knowledge and guidance.
 [Code Institute](https://codeinstitute.net/)

 - **Images:**
-  - All images used in the Climbers Club website are original and owned by [Your Name].
+  - All images used in the Climbers Club website are original and owned by Cameron Maclean.

 ## Resources